 Living with a New Zealand family is a great way to improve your English and to get to know more about the Kiwi lifestyle.

-If you are using our homestay service, your host family, if requested, will meet you at the International Airport (Christchurch or Auckland).
+If you are using our homestay service, your host family, will meet you at the International Airport.
 This helps to make your first day in New Zealand easy and stress-free.